-Advantages of Irrigation
+Advantages of Drip Irrigation System

-How to make drip irrigation
+How to make drip irrigation for tomatoes & other plants

 1. Make a hole in the bottom of a plastic bucket and fill it with water, using a screen to keep it clean.
 Make a support that will not fall down in a strong wind.
 The higher the bucket is, the faster the water will drip.
 A 200 litter bucket on a 90 centimetre stand can water 200 tomato plants.